 A detailed description of the project is set out in the TDB-0 guideline.

 The data selected in the reviews are made available in the TDB review reports, which are the principal output from the project.

-The project has so far produced 12 authoritative volumes of thermodynamic data for actinide elements and fission or activation products.
-The first part of the iron volume will be published shortly.
+The project has so far produced 13 authoritative volumes of thermodynamic data for actinide elements and fission or activation products.

-Links to other sites which also contain thermodynamic data are also provided.
+Links to other sites that also contain thermodynamic data are provided.

 Last reviewed: 27 May 2014